 - If a column value was not provided for a Vindex and the Vindex is capable of reverse mapping a keyspace ID to an input value, that function is used to auto-fill the column.
 If there is no reverse map, it is an error.

 The WHERE clause is used to route the update.
 Updating the value of a Vindex column is supported, but with a restriction: the change in the column value should not result in the row being moved from one shard to another.
 A workaround is to perform a delete followed by insert, which works as expected.

 If the table owns lookup vindexes, then the rows to be deleted are first read and the associated Vindex entries are deleted.
 Following this, the query is routed according to the WHERE clause.

 Vitess provides the following predefined Vindexes:

-Consistent lookup vindexes are a new category of vindexes that are meant to replace the existing lookup vindexes.
+Consistent lookup vindexes, as described above, are a new category of Vindexes that are meant to replace the existing lookup Vindexes implementation.
 For the time being, they have a different name to allow for users to switch back and forth.